mcneel/help-docs/_en/flamingo/5/help/libraries.md

 Quickly navigate back to the Default Library locations using the wrench icon at the upper right. ![images/library_default.png](images/library_default.png)

+#### Organizing Libraries
+{: organizing_libraries}
+Libraries are simply files.
+You can copy and paste and move around folders.
+Use Windows Explorer to edit the folders and documents.

 ## Material Library
 {: #material}
 Materials in libraries are files on the hard drive.
 Once assigned to the model, the material is then stored and saved in the model.
 Any changes to the assigned material will not change to original material on the hard drive.